How to Set Up a Corporate Makerspace

 AR Maintenance Guide for Field Technicians — Utilities

-AI-Powered Demo Station — Makerspace as an Expo
+AI-Powered Demo Station — Makerspace as Permanent Expo

 The Full Makerspace Methodology

-The makerspace concept is part of the broader innovation framework described in Innovation Mode 2.0.
-It connects directly to the opportunity validation function, the Design Sprint methodology, and the hackathon process.
+The makerspace is part of the broader innovation framework described in Innovation Mode 2.0.
+It connects directly to the opportunity validation function, the Design Sprint methodology, and the corporate hackathon process.

-The complete makerspace guide.
-Chapter 7.5 of Innovation Mode 2.0 covers the four makerspace variants, the eight equipment categories, the four space requirements (safety, soundproofing, adaptability, visibility), and how to evolve the makerspace into a knowledge hub with a digital presence, strong brand, and community-driven educational program.
-Part of the broader opportunity validation methodology.
+The complete makerspace methodology.
+Chapter 7.5 of Innovation Mode 2.0 covers the four makerspace variants, the eight equipment categories, the four space requirements, and how to evolve the space into a knowledge hub with a digital presence, strong brand, and community-driven educational program.
 340 pages.
 Springer, 2026.
 By George Krasadakis.